Cell Phone Debt Collectors: How To Stop Annoying and Aggressive Cell Phone Debt Collectors

 You should also:

 Document all communications and report all scams and attempted scams to the FTC's Complaint Assistant.
-Warn others about loan scams by reporting the number using CallerSmart's caller ID app for iPhone.
+Warn others about loan scams by reporting the number using CallerSmart's free caller ID app for iPhone.
 If you don't have an iPhone, you can still search for unknown phone numbers with our online phone book available on our website.